opentdf/spec/schema/ClaimsObject.md

 ## What is this?

-The Claims Object is a JSON object used to ensure that actors attempting to decrypt an encrypted file under the Trusted Data Format has all permissions required to do so.
+The Claims Object is a JSON object used to ensure that subjects attempting to decrypt an encrypted file under the Trusted Data Format have all permissions required to do so.

-The term `Actors` is a generic term that refers to both Person Entities (PE) and Non-Person Entities (NPE).
-Actors are also sometimes referred to as "subjects" in ABAC systems.
+The term `Subject` is a generic term that refers to both Person Entities (PE) and Non-Person Entities (NPE).
+Subjects are also sometimes referred to as "actors" in ABAC systems.

 ## How does it work?

-When an actor wishes to decrypt a file, the following steps using the Claims Object are made:
+When a subject wishes to decrypt a file, the following steps using the Claims Object are made:

-1. The TDF client requests an OIDC Bearer Token by first authenticating via the OpenID Connect (OIDC) Identity Provider (IdP) with Custom Claims support (in this case Keycloak), and if actor authentication succeeds, a [TDF Claims Object](../schema/ClaimsObject.md) is obtained from Attribute Provider and signed by the IdP.
+1. The TDF client requests an OIDC Bearer Token by first authenticating via the OpenID Connect (OIDC) Identity Provider (IdP) with Custom Claims support (in this case Keycloak), and if subject authentication succeeds, a [TDF Claims Object](../schema/ClaimsObject.md) is obtained from Attribute Provider and signed by the IdP.
 The signed OIDC Bearer Token is returned to the client with the Claims Object inside.
-The Claims Object contains [AttributeObjects](AttributeObject.md) the actor has been entitled with.
+The Claims Object contains [AttributeObjects](AttributeObject.md) the subject has been entitled with.

 2. The client requests a decrypt from the Key Access Server (KAS),